Silk Thread Count: What It Truly Means for Luxury

 What is considered a good momme weight for silk clothing?

 The ideal momme weight is dictated by the garment's function and desired aesthetic.
-For everyday luxury and foundational pieces like blouses or camisoles, a momme of 16-19 offers a beautiful balance of fluidity and opacity.
+For everyday considered and foundational pieces like blouses or camisoles, a momme of 16-19 offers a beautiful balance of fluidity and opacity.
 For more structured items, such as tailored shirts or dresses, a 22 momme silk provides a richer feel and enhanced durability.
 The most substantial silks, ranging from 25 to 30 momme, are typically reserved for luxurious outerwear or heirloom-quality bedding, where their weight and warmth are most appreciated.

 Does a higher thread count mean a better quality silk?